 Neoprene.
 Some trainers have a bodice made of flexible neoprene, which is perfect for when you are at the gym or working out.
 This thermal material helps you sweat and get rid of excess water weight while doing rigorous activities, helping you burn more calories in the process.

-What sets a traditional waist trainer apart from the modern ones is an inner bone structure that is used hold the trainer’s shape and provide extra compression.
+What sets a traditional tummy belt apart from the modern ones is an inner bone structure that is used hold the trainer’s shape and provide extra compression.
 This structure, typically made of steel or plastic, slowly molds to the natural form of the wearer’s midsection, offering a healthier and more comfortable experience.
 The undergarment is then cinched at the back or front with lace, Velcro, a zipper, or metal hook and eye closures, to create that sought after hourglass curve.